Ms Zuha Tiwana is a psychologist, freelancer, and analyst. She can be reached at [email protected]

 The Prospects of Olive Farms in Pakistan

 There are three approaches to discuss and elaborate on the potential of farming olives in Pakistan.
 The first one explains how wild olives can be processed and grafted to increase the productive trees in specific areas.
-The second approach proposes the cultivation of olives on the culture-able wastelands.
+The second approach proposes olive planting in the culture-able wastelands.
 The last approach stresses the farming of olives as a new crop in different areas of Pakistan which are favorable for its growth and multiplication.

 Current Status of Olive Production in Pakistan